Monica MontesaAugust 15, 2024

 1. Personalize your text messages.
 Use recruitment marketing automation technology to add a personal touch to texts by using the potential candidates’ first names and only sending them event or job updates relevant to their professional interests.

 2. Strategically use one-to-many SMS messages.
 Not all texts need to be one-to-one.
 You can send mass text messages to a wide recipient base as long as the content is relevant.
-With AI technology to help you, you can set up campaigns in advance and automatically send out updates to groups as needed.
+With AI technology to help you, you can set up campaigns in advance and automatically send out updates to lists as needed.

 3. Enable text-for-info.
 Allow your candidates to text a keyword to receive up-to-date information about your job postings and events, and even get answers to commonly asked questions.